BS in Fashion Design

 Fashion Scholarship Fund (FSF) & Virgil Abloh Post-Modern Scholarship

-The Fashion Scholarship Fund is a national non-profit association dedicated to supporting students pursuing careers in the fashion industry.
+The Fashion Scholarship Fund (FSF) is a national non-profit association dedicated to supporting students pursuing careers in the fashion industry.
 Each year, FSF awards over $1.2 million to help students succeed in all areas of the fashion industry.
 Scholarships are awarded under two categories: Fashion Scholarship Fund Scholarships and Virgil Abloh Post-Modern Scholarships.
-This opportunity is only open to junior & senior year fashion students from CFDA member schools.
-Each year since 2017, multiple Jefferson Fashion Design students have received scholarships from this fund.
+Since 2018, we have had 50+ Jefferson Fashion Design students win scholarships ranging from $7500- $10,0000.

 Black Talent in Design and Fashion Fund

-Co-founded by Jefferson Fashion Design Aluma Alicia Pickney (class of 2013) and funded by a number of large organizations, this scholarship directly funds Black students studying to enter the apparel or footwear industries.
+Co-founded by Jefferson Fashion Design Aluma Alicia Pickney '13, and funded by a number of large organizations, this scholarship directly funds black students studying to enter the apparel or footwear industries.
 This scholarship is open to all full-time undergraduate fashion students of color enrolled in accredited colleges/universities.
+Since 2020, we have had 20+ Jefferson Fashion Design students receive funding from this organization.

 UnderFashion Club (UFC) Scholarship

 UnderFashion Club (UFC) is a non-profit organization focused on providing education and experience for students looking to enter the fashion industry.
 Each year, UFC offers an exclusive scholarship to Fashion Design students at its partner schools, of which Thomas Jefferson University is included.
 This scholarship is specifically geared towards students interested in sleep and intimate apparel product categories, and offers both financial scholarship and mentorship opportunities to the winners.
-Each year, multiple Thomas Jefferson University Fashion Design students have received opportunities through this scholarship.
+Since 2020, we have had 15+ Jefferson Fashion Design Students win $2,000- $8,000 scholarships from this organization.

 Martinson Fund

-This grant is made possible by the generosity of Eileen Martinson, alumna (Class of ’86) and chair of our Board of Trustees.
+This grant is made possible by the generosity of Eileen Martinson, alumna ’86 and chair of our Board of Trustees.
 The Martinson Capstone Awards provide funding for students to use as part of their projects.
 Capstone projects and similar junior and senior level major projects, with faculty support, will be considered.
 Students can request specific funding amounts.

 The Council of Fashion Designers of America Scholarship (CFDA)